Preston Robert Tisch: Business career

 Tisch began his career in business when he opened a hotel, the Grand Hotel in 1946, with his brother, Larry.
 After years of losing money the hotel burnt down under suspicious circumstances.
 The brothers continued to expand their hotel business, building the Americana Hotel in Bal Harbor in 1957, designed to attract convention business, one of the first such hotels in the country.
 Later on, he successfully led the hospitality and hotel industry to a large expansion between the 1960s and 1970s.

-Tisch also served for 19 years as chairman of the New York Convention and Visitors Bureau, also known as NYC & Company, which spearheaded NYC’s “The Big Apple” campaign and popularized the New York City nickname.
+Tisch also served for 19 years as chairman of the New York Convention and Visitors Bureau, also known as NYC & Company, which spearheaded NYC's "The Big Apple" campaign and popularized the New York City nickname.
 He eventually purchased stock in Loew's Inc. in 1958, owning the company beginning in 1959, and creating Loew's Corporation as a parent company of Loew's Theatres and Loew's Hotels in 1970.
 Bob was named president and Chief Operating Officer of Loews in 1968.
+In 1968, Loews acquired Lorillard, the 5th largest tobacco company in the United States at the time, which owned the popular brands Kent, Newport and True.
 Both Bob and his brother retired as co-CEOs of Loews on December 31, 1998.
 Loews eventually diversified into fields such as insurance and natural gas.